Cardi B agrees to pay for funeral of Bronx fire victims

 Previously, the state of New York had announced this week that it would create a fund with two million dollars for the families of the victims of the tragic accident.

-According to Cardi B’s rep, the rapper coordinated with the city’s mayor Eric Adams’ office to ensure that the families of all the victims are included in her donation and that “the final wishes of the deceased are fulfilled.” .
+According to Cardi B’s representative, the rapper coordinated with the city’s mayor, Eric Adams, office to ensure that the families of all the victims are included in her donation and that “the final wishes of the deceased are fulfilled.” .

 Adams himself confirmed on Wednesday that the artist will cover the costs of the funeral and defined Cardi B, named “Woman of the Year” by Billboard magazine in 2020, as “a true superstar on and off the microphone.”